 To apply for D.C.
-WIC, call (800) 345-1942.
+WIC, call (202) 442-9397.
 You will be asked a few eligibility questions.
-If eligible, schedule an appointment at any WIC clinic (see Appendix A-3 for clinic locations or online at dchealth.dc.gov/service/special-supplemental- nutrition-program-women-infants-and-children-wic).
+If eligible, schedule an appointment at any WIC clinic (call for clinic locations or go online at dcwic.org.
 On the day of the appointment, plan to spend about an hour at the clinic and bring the following information:

 - Proof of D.C. residence (a bill or letter addressed to home address in the past 30 days); - Proof of total family income (last two check stubs or Medicaid, D.C.
-Healthy Families, School Lunch Program, TANF, or SNAP notice);

-- Proof of pregnancy or proof of birth (birth certificate or discharge papers); - Child's shot record; - Child (all children who are eligible, ages 1-5); and - Referral from a health care provider.
+Healthy Families, School Lunch Program, TANF, or SNAP notice); - Proof you are living with and caring for the child (e.g., court order or custodial power of attorney); - Proof of pregnancy or proof of birth (birth certificate or discharge papers); - Child's shot record; - Child (all children who are eligible, ages 1-5); and - Referral from a health care provider.

-E. SSI for Children
+G. SSI for Children